Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Reformulation Generator

 Once we have mentions and their disambiguations, we can apply our transformations from the taxonomy (Fig.~\ref{fig:taxonomy}) on input questions.
-Deletion is straightforward: the mention is simply removed the question token sequence.
+Deletion is straightforward: the mention is simply removed from the question token sequence.
 For substitution, the main decision to make is the source of alternative surface forms for the linked KG items.
-We use aliases in curated KGs for synonyms of entities and predicates, a rich and precise yet relatively under-explored source.
 Substitution happens in-place: the source mention is replaced by the target mention from the KG alias list in its corresponding position in the question.
 Each unique alias results in a unique transformation possibility.
 Pronoun replacements for human entities are performed by looking up their gender in the KG.
-For insertions, the main concern is the position of insertion in the question: (i) mentions of answer types and relations are inserted just after the \textit{wh-} question word; (ii) mentions of entity types are inserted just before the respective entity; and (iii) entity mentions are inserted at the end of the question. (details are in our source code repository).
+For insertions, the main concern is the position of insertion in the question: (i) mentions of answer types and relations are inserted just after the \textit{wh-} question word; (ii) mentions of entity types are inserted just before the respective entity; and (iii) entity mentions are inserted at the end of the question.
+The strategy above entails that some categories will have an extremely large number of training cases (like substitutions, as we very often have $5+$ synonyms for an entity or predicate) while others would have relatively lower volumes (like relation deletions).
+To increase the number of data points for sparse categories, we adopt a \textit{back-and-forth strategy}: it is easy to add an entity mention to a question when none are detected (like \utterance{Directed by...?} $\mapsto$ \utterance{LOTR part 1 directed by?}), and then the \textit{reverse} of this rule would give us a sample of entity deletion.